 “Okay, no, I hadn’t forgotten,” Sirius admitted.
 He was regarding me with a strange expression; he kind of looked lost.
 “Actually, I wished you hadn’t run away after that, because… well—”

 Some loud giggling interrupted him.
 We turned and saw a few fifth year girls hiding behind the statue of Winifred the Worldly, sneaking glances at Sirius and waiting in vain, as they always did, for him to stop what he was doing and come talk to them.
 One of them waved, and Sirius turned back to me instantly, a scowl on his face.
 So maybe Mandy had been right – I wasn’t that bad.

-But whatever Sirius had been about to say, he no longer felt like saying it.
-He merely twirled his wand in his fingers as the girls’ giggling grew louder now that Sirius had looked their way.
+But whatever Sirius had been about to say, he no longer felt like saying it with an audience.
+He merely twirled his wand in his fingers.

 “You didn’t get enough hexing people during class?”
 I asked.
 He’d been transfiguring Snape’s quill into a centipede from across the room every few minutes during class.

 He laughed when he saw that I knew what he was thinking.
 “I’m not actually going to do anything,” he said.
 “I just wish they’d leave me alone for once.”